UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Betting Trends

-- When playing as at least 2-point favorites last season, the Roadrunners had an ATS record of 5-6.
+- The Roadrunners had an ATS record of 5-6 when playing as at least 2-point favorites last season.

-- The Cougars covered the spread twice last year (2-1 ATS) when playing as at least 2-point underdogs.
+- The Cougars covered the spread twice last season (2-1 ATS) when playing as at least 2-point underdogs.

 UTSA & Houston 2023 Futures Odds